w3f/Grants-Program/applications/LiquiDot.md

 Our project is built to fill this gap—bridging the technical challenge with a user-first design that empowers participants to take full advantage of Polkadot’s multichain architecture.

-> **Note**: We prioritize projects building on Plaza/Polkadot Hub, games, and DeFi applications, though all types of projects will be considered.

 ## 👥 Team